 How to Search for and View Sensitive Content on Twitter

-- Tap Privacy and safety → Content you see.
+- Go to Privacy and safety → Content you see.

 - Enable Display media that may contain sensitive content.

-When searching, Twitter also filters sensitive results.
-To override this:
+When searching, Twitter also hides sensitive results by default.
+To turn them on:

-- Go to Search settings (on the results page).
+- Go to Search settings (on the search results page).

-Now your search results will include the good, the bad, and the spicy.
+Now your timeline and search results will show everything — the good, the bad, and the spicy.

 The Risks of Viewing Sensitive Content on Twitter